C. University Policies

 Harassment, as a form of discrimination, is defined as verbal or physical conduct that is directed at an individual or group because of race, color, sex, religion, national origin, age, disability, citizenship, veteran status, sexual orientation, gender identity or gender expression when such conduct is sufficiently severe, pervasive, or persistent so as to have the purpose or effect of interfering with an individual’s or group’s academic or work performance; or of creating a hostile academic or work environment.
 Constitutionally protected expression cannot be considered harassment under this policy.

-Any person who believes they have been subjected to discrimination or harassment is urged to immediately report the incident to the Office of Equal Opportunity Services.
+Any person who believes they have been subjected to discrimination or harassment is urged to immediately report the incident to EOS.
 Faculty and staff are required to immediately report to EOS complaints of discrimination, harassment and sexual violence made to them by faculty, staff, students, or visitors.

 A person who believes that he or she has been subjected to discrimination or harassment, including sexual harassment in violation of this policy, may take action through an informal resolution process or a formal complaint process, or both.
 However, the informal resolution process cannot be used for complaints of sexual violence.
 The informal resolution and formal complaint resolution process described in this policy are not mutually exclusive and neither is required as a precondition for choosing the other; however, they cannot both be used at the same time.

 The informal resolution process may be used as a prelude or an alternative to filing a formal complaint.
 Informal resolution may be an appropriate choice where the conduct is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.
-No formal investigation is involved in the informal resolution process except as determined by the Office of Equal Opportunity Services.
-Assistance is provided in an attempt to resolve possible discrimination if the individual does not wish to file a formal complaint.
+No formal investigation is involved in the informal resolution process except as determined by EOS.
+Assistance is provided in an attempt to resolve possible discrimination or harassment if the individual does not wish to file a formal complaint.
 Such assistance includes: (1) strategies for the individual to effectively inform the offending party that his or her behavior is offensive and should cease; (2) action by an appropriate University official to stop the offensive conduct; or (3) modification of the situation in which the offensive conduct occurred.
-However, the University may take more formal action to ensure an environment is free of discrimination.
+However, the University may take more formal action to ensure an environment is free of discrimination and harassment.
 EOS will document informal resolutions and retain such documentation.

-UTSA encourages any person who believes that he or she has been subjected to discrimination to immediately report the incident to his or her supervisor, the Office of Equal Opportunity Services, Human Resources, or Student Conduct and Community Standards.
+UTSA encourages any person who believes that he or she has been subjected to discrimination or harassment to immediately report the incident to his or her supervisor, EOS, Human Resources, or Student Conduct and Community Standards.
 The complainant will be advised of the procedures for filing a formal complaint of discrimination.
 Complaints should be filed as soon as possible after the conduct giving rise to the complaint within 30 days after the event occurred.
 In the case of a currently enrolled student, if the last day for filing a complaint falls prior to the end of the academic semester in which the alleged violation occurred, then the complaint may be filed within thirty (30) calendar days after the end of that semester.
 Complaints involving sexual violence do not have to be reported within the 30 day window, but should be reported as soon as possible.

 In order to initiate the investigation process, the complainant should submit a signed, written statement setting out the details of the conduct that is the subject of the complaint, including the complainant’s name, signature, and contact information; the name of the person directly responsible for the alleged violation; a detailed description of the conduct or event that is the basis of the alleged violation; the date(s) and location(s) of the occurrence(s); the names of any witnesses to the occurrence(s); the resolution sought; and any documents or information relevant to the complaint.
 While an investigation may begin on the basis of an oral complaint, the complainant is strongly encouraged to file a written complaint.
 Complaint forms are located on the Office of Equal Opportunity Services website.

-As part of the investigation process, the accused individual will receive a copy of the complaint and allowed a reasonable time to respond in writing.
+As part of the investigation process, the accused individual will be provided notice of the complaint and allowed a reasonable time to respond in writing.
 The complainant and accused individual may present documents or information believed to be relevant to the complaint.
 Any persons who may have relevant information will be interviewed and such interviews will be appropriately documented.
 The investigation will be conducted as soon as possible and, upon completion of the investigation, a written report will be issued.
 The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, and recommended disciplinary action if a violation of the policy occurred.
-The report will be sent to the appropriate vice president who has authority over the respondent, and a copy will be provided to the complainant and the respondent.
-Title IX complaints for student on student sexual harassment will be provided to the Dean of Students for disposition.
+For employees, the report will be sent to the appropriate vice president who has authority over the respondent, and a copy will be provided to the complainant and the respondent.
+Title IX complaints for student on student sexual harassment will be provided to the Dean of Students (DOS) for disposition; however, in accordance with the Family Education Rights and Privacy Act (FERPA), in complaints involving student-on-student conduct, neither the complainant nor the respondent will receive a copy of the report.
+In keeping with FERPA, the student complainant and student respondent will be provided letters summarizing the findings and recommendations included in the report provided to the Dean of Students (DOS).
+The complainant and respondent will also be allowed to review the report.

 Policy on AIDS, HIV Infection, and HBV